pl453s/linux-mint-gnome/README.md

 ## Installation

-- Get a Linux Mint 20 Cinnamon ISO https://linuxmint.com/release.php?id=38 (theoricaly, it can work with any edition, but only tested on Cinnamon for now, and the uninstall command does not remove the Mate and XFCE packages)
+- Get a Linux Mint 20 Cinnamon ISO https://linuxmint.com/release.php?id=38 (theoricaly, it can work with any edition, but only tested on Cinnamon for now, and the uninstall command does not remove the Mate and XFCE packages, should be fixed soon)
 - Use this ISO to install Mint on a computer or a virtual machine (WARNING: your computer may be wiped, depending of what you choose to do at the installation)
 - Download the 'mint-gnome-desktop.deb' package in the 'Releases' section of this Git (you dont need the others .deb, they are embedded in 'mint-gnome-desktop')
-- On the Mint installed machine, open a terminal
+- On the Mint installed machine, open a terminal (BE SURE TO HAVE AN INTERNET CONNEXION ON YOUR MACHINE!)
 ```bash
 sudo apt update
 sudo gdebi /path/to/mint-gnome-desktop.deb # Select 'gdm3' instead of 'lightdm' when asked